-In the TCRP Report G-07, Managing Capital Costs of Major Federally Funded Public Transportation Projects: Contractor's Final Report (2006), the Transportation Research Board notes that project definition entails

-"the conceptualization of the alternatives and the refinement of this project definition through the course of the project-development process.
+In the TCRP Report G-07, Managing Capital Costs Of Major Federally Funded Public Transportation Projects (2006), the Transportation Research Board notes that project definition entails the "conceptualization of the alternatives and the refinement of this project definition through the course of the project-development process.
 The inception and evolution of a project can have a large impact on the capital costs.
 In particular, the level of design is an important factor affecting the uncertainty of the capital costs and the subsequent variation in the estimates.

-"Clear cost priorities, established early in project development, are important to cost and schedule performance.
+Clear cost priorities, established early in project development, are important to cost and schedule performance.
 These priorities should be reflected in the initial evaluation of alternatives.
 Establishing clear budget and schedule constraints early in the project-development process helped contain scope creep and identify reasonable project-development schedules.
 However, some flexibility with respect to scope and schedule should be maintained in the project-development process in order to adapt to the more unique project conditions identified throughout the development process.
-This flexibility combined with appropriate budgetary targets and reasonable developmental schedules formed the successful factors in project definition" (page 3).
+This flexibility combined with appropriate budgetary targets and reasonable developmental schedules formed the successful factors in project definition."

-Further, "[t]he project definition strategies that contributed the most success to the project-definition process were a transparent development process with extensive stakeholder input, a reasonable project-development schedule that reflects sufficient time for stakeholder outreach, a value engineering exercise at each stage that reconsiders the definition results to that point, and a design-to-budget approach that maintains budgetary considerations within each stage of project development" (page 4, emphasis added).
+Further: "[t]he project definition strategies that contributed the most success to the projectdefinition process were a transparent development process with extensive stakeholder input, a reasonable project-development schedule that reflects sufficient time for stakeholder outreach, a value engineering exercise at each stage that reconsiders the definition results to that point, and a design-to-budget approach that maintains budgetary considerations within each stage of project development."
+(Emphasis added.)